 All residential students are provided a meal plan.
 Residents in the traditional residence halls are entitled to 19 meals per week.
 Apartment residents receive 10 meals per week and also have fully-equipped kitchens in which to prepare meals.

-INTERNATIONAL STUDENTS ARE CONSIDERED FOR ENTRANCE MERIT SCHOLARSHIPS, BASED ON THEIR GPA, TEST SCORES, AND OTHER ACADEMIC ACHIEVEMENTS.
+INTERNATIONAL STUDENTS ARE CONSIDERED FOR ENTRANCE INTERNATIONAL ENTRANCE SCHOLARSHIP, BASED ON THEIR GPA, TEST SCORES, AND OTHER ACADEMIC ACHIEVEMENTS.
 THE SCHOLARSHIPS ARE OFFERED PER YEAR FROM $5,000 TO $15,000.

-When you complete your online application as International First Year Student; you are applying for merit scholarships at the same time.
-Merit scholarships are awarded based on a comprehensive and holistic review of application materials.
+When you complete your online application as an International First Year Student; you are applying for international entrance scholarships at the same time.
+International entrance scholarships are awarded based on a comprehensive and holistic review of application materials.